 Many mystery shopping companies have Facebook pages and they encourage shoppers to “like” their pages and interact with them on Facebook, Twitter and other social media.
+These companies also use other companies like The Marketing Heaven to buy likes, shares and subscribers.
 Is this a good idea, or is going social with the fact that you are a mystery shopper likely to result in you being identified as a mystery shopper during a shop?

 Consider that there are about half a billion people on Facebook.
 It is extremely unlikely that an employee that you are about to mystery shop will happen to run across your profile and will remember and recognize you when you shop them.
 Of course, it is not impossible.

 Some employees actively try to identify the mystery shopper.
 There are some ways they might be more likely to discover the people who could be mystery shopping them than by trolling Facebook, but I am not going to explain them here because I don’t want to encourage anyone to try to identify mystery shoppers.

 Obviously, mystery shopping companies do not have a problem with you identifying yourself as a mystery shopper on social media.
 If they did, they would not encourage you to like them on Facebook, follow them on Twitter, etc. Many companies announce shop opportunities on Facebook and Twitter, so shoppers who engage with them have an advantage in getting more assignments.
 So if you want to participate in social media as a mystery shopper, go for it.